morlandi/django-ajax-datatable/README.rst

 - globally: by activating the `AJAX_DATATABLE_DISABLE_QUERYSET_OPTIMIZATION` setting
 - per table: by setting to True the value of the `disable_queryset_optimization` attribute

+Alternatively, you can selectively disable the `only` or `select_related` optimization with the following flags:

+- self.disable_queryset_optimization_only
+- self.disable_queryset_optimization_select_related

 A real use case
 ---------------